DaniloZZZ/pywebviz/python/README.rst

    vis.show()

-Then change the name in card to "test" viola!
+Then change the name in card to "test", and your variable will appear!

 The values are updated dynamically, a separate thread is created that checks the changes.